 CFS; Fatigue - chronic; Immune dysfunction syndrome; Myalgic encephalomyelitis (ME); Myalgic encephalopathy chronic fatigue syndrome (ME-CFS); Systemic exertion intolerance disease (SEID)

-Genetics or environmental factors may also play a role in the development of CFS:
+Genetics or environmental factors may also play a role in the development of ME/CFS:

-Other symptoms include:
+Other common symptoms include:

 Exams and Tests

-The Centers for Disease Control (CDC) describes CFS as a distinct disorder with specific symptoms and physical signs, based on ruling out other possible causes.
+The Centers for Disease Control (CDC) describes ME/CFS as a distinct disorder with specific symptoms and physical signs.
+Diagnosis is based on ruling out other possible causes.

-CFS is diagnosed after your health care provider rules out other possible causes of fatigue, including:
+Your health care provider will try to rule out other possible causes of fatigue, including:

-A diagnosis of CFS must include:
+A diagnosis of ME/CFS must include:

-There are no specific tests to confirm the diagnosis of CFS.
-However, there have been reports of CFS patients having abnormal results on the following tests:
+There are no specific tests to confirm the diagnosis of ME/CFS.
+However, there have been reports of people with ME/CFS having abnormal results on the following tests:

-There is currently no cure for CFS.
+There is currently no cure for ME/CFS.
 The goal of treatment is to relieve symptoms.
-Many people with CFS have depression and other psychological disorders that may improve with treatment.

 Treatment includes a combination of the following:

-Some medications can cause reactions or side effects that are worse than the original symptoms of the disease.
+Some drugs can cause reactions or side effects that are worse than the original symptoms of the disease.

-Patients with CFS are encouraged to maintain active social lives.
+People with ME/CFS are encouraged to maintain an active social life.
 Mild physical exercise may also be helpful.
 Your health care team will help you figure out how much activity you can do, and how to slowly increase your activity.
 Tips include:

-Relaxation and stress-reduction techniques can help manage chronic pain and fatigue.
-They are not used as the primary treatment for CFS.
+Relaxation and stress-reduction techniques can help manage chronic (long-term) pain and fatigue.
+They are not used as the primary treatment for ME/CFS.
 Relaxation techniques include:

-The long-term outlook for patients with CFS varies and is difficult to predict when symptoms first start.
-Some patients completely recover after 6 months to a year.
+The long-term outlook for people with ME/CFS varies.
+It is hard to predict when symptoms first start.
+Some people completely recover after 6 months to a year.

-Some patients never feel like they did before they developed CFS.
+Some people never feel like they did before they developed ME/CFS.
 Studies suggest that you are more likely to get better if you receive extensive rehabilitation.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you experience persistent, severe fatigue, with or without other symptoms of this disorder.
+Call your provider if you have severe fatigue, with or without other symptoms of this disorder.
 Other more serious disorders can cause similar symptoms and should be ruled out.

 Engleberg NC.
 Chronic fatigue syndrome.
-In: Mandell GL, Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 131.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 133.

-Santhouse A, Hotopf M, David AS.
+Santhouse AM, Hotopf M, David AS.
 Chronic fatigue syndrome.
 BMJ.
 2010;340:c738.
 PMID: 20150199 www.ncbi.nlm.nih.gov/pubmed/20150199.

-Review Date: 2/2/2012
+Review Date: 10/1/2017

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.